Andrey Avinoff: Lepidopterist

-Avinoff’s early research on the effects of geographical location on butterfly speciation was considered seminal in the field at the time.
+The Avinoff's early research on the effects of geographical location on butterfly speciation was considered seminal in the field at the time.
 His groundbreaking work on the biogeography of speciation showed how members of the genus Karanasa evolved into new, separate species in isolated mountain valleys in the Pamir Range.
 He collaborated with his colleague Walter Sweadner, a curator of entomology at the museum, on The Karanasa Butterflies, A Study in Evolution.
-This influential monograph was completed by Sweadner and published in 1951, after both Avinoff’s and Sweadner’s deaths.
+This influential monograph was completed by Sweadner and published in 1951, after both Avinoff's and Sweadner's deaths.

 Artist

 Avinoff applied equal versatility to his work as an artist, bringing his expertise as a polymath in both art and zoology to bear on the exhibits, publications, and drawings at the Carnegie Museum of Natural History during his tenure there.
 After hours, he painted, often through the night.
 The artist in Avinoff seemed to flow from the scientist, as he believed that art and science are inextricably intertwined.
-Dr. Walter Read Hovey, head of the University of Pittsburgh’s Fine Arts Department, wrote in the introduction to the exhibition catalog for the Carnegie Institute’s retrospective of Avinoff’s work mounted in 1953, “For him art was a reflection of nature.”
-Hovey also noted, “The genius of Dr. Avinoff [reflects] the whole range of man’s experience. … Like the masters of the Renaissance, he was skilled in many ways, a distinguished scientist, artist, museum specialist, mystic, and popular friend of many.”
+Dr. Walter Read Hovey, head of the University of Pittsburgh's Fine Arts Department, wrote in the introduction to the exhibition catalog for the Carnegie Institute's retrospective of Avinoff's work mounted in 1953, "For him art was a reflection of nature."
+Hovey also noted, "The genius of Dr. Avinoff [reflects] the whole range of man's experience. ...
+Like the masters of the Renaissance, he was skilled in many ways, a distinguished scientist, artist, museum specialist, mystic, and popular friend of many."

-Avinoff’s artistic output was prodigious.
+Avinoff's artistic output was prodigious.
 Pastels, florals, landscapes, etchings, folios, scientific drawings, and illustrations all seemed to appear effortlessly.
 Although he worked in numerous media, he was a master of watercolor.
-His art works are remarkable for their precision, exquisite execution, and unparalleled elegance, qualities abundantly demonstrated in the 450 botanical illustrations he painted from live specimens for O. E. Jennings’s Wild Flowers of Western Pennsylvania and the Upper Ohio Basin, published in two volumes by the University of Pittsburgh Press in 1953.
-Most of Avinoff’s illustrations for this monumental work were created between 1941 and 1943.
+His art works are remarkable for their precision, exquisite execution, and unparalleled elegance, qualities abundantly demonstrated in the 450 botanical illustrations he painted from live specimens for O. E. Jennings's Wild Flowers of Western Pennsylvania and the Upper Ohio Basin, published in two volumes by the University of Pittsburgh Press in 1953.
+Most of Avinoff's illustrations for this monumental work were created between 1941 and 1943.

 His other works from nature range from arrangements of tulips and roses to bouquets in the Dutch manner.
 His orchid paintings from live specimens at Planting Fields in Long Island, New York, became a folio.
 Avinoff sold his Dutch Manner paintings to prominent families to raise funds to re-collect his Asiatic butterfly collection.
-Of these paintings he said, “I have turned my flowers into butterflies!”
+Of these paintings he said, "I have turned my flowers into butterflies!"
 His expertise on Persian decorative art was expressed in paintings reminiscent of Persian miniatures.
 And ever present, flitting through his paintings, were his butterflies, perhaps representing his own irrepressible spirit and fascination with both the beauty of nature and the ephemeral nature of human existence.